 Stereotypic Movement Disorder: Symptoms, Types, and Treatment

 Stereotypic Movement Disorder (SMD) is a neurodevelopmental motor disorder characterized by involuntary and repetitive movements.
 These movements are also called motor stereotypies and can be complex.
-These stereotypies may include body rocking, hand flapping, head banging, or any other repetitive movements.
-These movements can occur several times daily, are purposeless, and interfere with daily activities.
-Learn in this article what Stereotypic Movement Disorder is, its symptoms, types, and treatment.
+These stereotypies may include body rocking, hand flapping, head banging or other repetitive movements.
+These movements are purposeless can occur several times a day and interfere with daily activities.
+Learn in this article what Stereotypic Movement Disorder is, its symptoms, types and treatment.

 Types of Stereotypic Movement Disorder